 Understanding New Haven, Connecticut Dog Bite Laws

 According to state law, owners are responsible for any damage their dogs cause to either a person or someone’s property, including another person’s pet.
 However, this is only true when the victim was legally on the owner’s property and also, was not teasing, abusing, or tormenting the dog prior to being bitten.
-If it is discovered that the victim taunted the pet or was trespassing, they are not eligible to file a claim.
+If it is discovered that the victim taunted the pet or was trespassing, they are not eligible to file a dog bite injury claim.

 Connecticut enforces the rule of strict liability, which means a dog owner is assumed to be strictly liable for damage, even when there was no way to know their pet could be violent.